AymericPalaric/Masked-Owl-Detection/README.md

 # Installation

 To install all the packages required, use the command `pip install -r requirements.txt` at the root of the project.
 Python 3.9 or later is recomanded.
+A conda venv could help you upgrade your version without too much issues.

 You will then have to initiallise the dataset by following thoses steps :
 - Create the data folder and the different subfolders and precise the location of the data folder in the config file
 - Put your positive and raw data in the right folders with all the samples in wav in a single folder (use the move_data and convert_ogg_to_wav scripts if necessary).
 - Download the hard samples from [kaggle](https://www.kaggle.com/competitions/birdclef-2022/data) and place them in the folder.
 - Use the move_data and convert_ogg_to_wav in order to have all the samples in wav in a single folder
-- Use the create_negative_samples script to create the negative samples.
+- Use the `create_negative_samples` script to create the negative samples.
-- Use the split_samples_train_test and compute_mean_std scripts and copy the mean and standart deviation found to the constant file
+- Use the `split_samples_train_test` and compute_mean_std scripts and copy the mean and standart deviation found to the constant file

 # Architecture
 ```